ar2189/Battleship_1/README.md

 <h2>How to play</h2>
 <br>
-<p>Battleship is based on the classic pen-and-paper game.<br>
+<p>Battleship is based on the classic pen-and-paper game.
 In this version the player decides the size of the board.</p>